-Our new integrated vascular program is one of six available nationwide.
+Our integrated five-year vascular program is one of the first integrated programs nationwide.
 Residents are chosen out of medical school and enter the five-year program which culminates in eligibility for certification in vascular surgery.
 For those physicians who are sure that they want vascular surgery as a career, this residency provides focused training and reduces the amount of training time from the standard training period (ie, five years of general + two years of vascular) by two years.
 Those who choose this path will not be eligible for certification in general surgery.

 Stony Brook University Hospital is the “parent” teaching hospital, and in addition to rotations here, our vascular residents and fellows also do rotations at the Northport VA Medical Center and Winthrop–University Hospital (George L. Hines, MD, is chief of vascular surgery at Winthrop, and our residency site director there).

-Stony Brook's Vascular Surgery Division has six full-time vascular surgery faculty members: Morad Awadallah, MD; Antonios P. Gasparis, MD, medical director of the Non-Invasive Vascular Laboratory; Nicos Labropoulos, PhD, director of the Non-Invasive Vascular Laboratory; David S. Landau, MD; Shang A. Loh, MD, associate program director; and Apostolos K. Tassiopoulos, MD, chief of vascular surgery and program director of the vascular surgery residency.
+Stony Brook's Vascular Surgery Division has five full-time vascular surgery faculty members: Antonios P. Gasparis, MD, medical director of the Non-Invasive Vascular Laboratory; Nicos Labropoulos, PhD, director of the Non-Invasive Vascular Laboratory; David S. Landau, MD; Shang A. Loh, MD, associate program director; and Apostolos K. Tassiopoulos, MD, chief of vascular surgery and program director of the vascular surgery residency.